evolvingstuff/vdw2/content/posts/dr-grant-on-vitamin-d-and-mortality-in-vitamindwiki.md

 {
-  "title": "Dr. Grant on vitamin D and mortality in VitaminDWiki", "slug": "dr-grant-on-vitamin-d-and-mortality-in-vitamindwiki", "aliases": [
+    "title": "Dr. Grant on vitamin D and mortality in VitaminDWiki", "slug": "dr-grant-on-vitamin-d-and-mortality-in-vitamindwiki",
+    "aliases": [
         "/Dr+Grant+on+vitamin+D+and+mortality+in+VitaminDWiki",
         "/1825"
     ],
     "tiki_page_id": 1825,
     "date": "2011-07-13",
     "categories": [
         "Mortality and D",
         "Cost savings with Vitamin D"
+    ],
+    "tags": [
+        "Cost savings with Vitamin D",
+        "Mortality and D",
+        "cancer",
+        "vitamin d"
     ]
 }